-Wesley College's Dominic McAnulty has been named the Capital Athletic Conference Men's Track Athlete of the Week, it was announced by the league office on April 8.
-This is the first weekly honor of any kind in McAnulty's career.
+Wesley College's Elizsha Streeter has been named the Eastern College Athletic Conference Female Track Athlete of the Week, it was announced by the ECAC office on May 7.

-Wesley College's Eric Willey has been named the Eastern College Athletic Conference Baseball Pitcher of the Week, it was announced by the league office late April 1.
+Wesley College's Andrew Cooper, Trevor Mears and Zach Stuart have all been named to the All-Capital Athletic Conference Baseball Team, it was announced by the league office on May 7.

 Wesley College student Gabriel Fernandez-Bueno was awarded the 2014 Undergraduate Award from the American Chemical Society - Division of Environmental Chemistry.
 This is the fourth time a Wesley College student has won this highly-selective national award; in previous years fewer than 25 students have been selected.